jeblad/BCmath/README.md

 BCmath depends on modules from the Scribunto extension.

-1. Download from [Github](https://github.com/jeblad/BCmath) [zip](https://github.com/jeblad/BCmath/archive/master.zip) and place the file(s) in a directory called BCmath in your extensions/ folder.
+1. Download from [Github](https://github.com/jeblad/BCmath) [zip](https://github.com/jeblad/BCmath/archive/master.zip) and unpack the file(s) in a directory called BCmath in your extensions/ folder.
 2. Add the following code at the bottom of your LocalSettings.php:

 	```lua